USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 * Platform
     * If any trading platform does not support Python anymore, my app will crash.

+{.feedback

+Why?
+If you access your data sources over HTTP/JSON, do you really care if they do not support Python?

+}

 ## 6. Adapter solves the mismatch using code or pseudocode

+{.feedback

+The code is a bit verbose, please highlight or add comments to point to the essential part where the adaptation takes place.

+}

 #### psycopg2 database Adapter
     pip install psycopg2